BIOL115-MSUM/BIOL115-MSUM.github.io/artificial-selection.md

 1. Modify remaining code for use with the fast plant data
 2. Plot a histogram with facets for each generation (F0 and F1)
     - Instead of setting the fill color to vary by generation, set it to vary by whether or not the plants were **selected** for breeding.
 This is the only place you will use the **selected** variable
-    - Remove the line `guides(fill = FALSE) +` to show the fill color legend
+    - Remove the line `guides(fill = "none") +` to show the fill color legend
     - For help, see [A new variation] below
 3. Summarize trichome count by generation
 4. Create a bar chart showing the mean trichome count in each generation (with confidence intervals)
 5. Conduct a t-test to test if the difference in means is statistically significant

-For a reminder on how to perform the analysis and writing steps, see the Bluestem Variation activity.
+For a reminder on how to perform the analysis and writing steps, see the Intraspecific Variation activity.

 When you are finished: